Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Introduction

 \subsection{Related work}

-The general intersection-searching problem asks to preprocess a set $\OS$ of geometric objects in~$\reals^d$, so that one can quickly report or count all objects of $\OS$ intersected by a query object~$\gamma$, or just test whether $\gamma$ intersects any object of~$\OS$ at all.
-One may also want to perform some other aggregate operations on these objects (see~\cite{Ag:rs} for a general framework).
-Intersection searching is a generalization of range searching (in which the input objects are points) and point enclosure queries (in which the query objects are points).

-A popular approach to answering intersection queries is to write a first-order formula for the intersection condition between an input object and a query object.
-Using quantifier elimination, intersection queries can be reduced to \emph{semi-algebraic range} queries, by working in \emph{object space}, where each input object~$O\in\OS$ is mapped to a point~$\hat{O}$ and a query object~$\gamma$ is mapped to a semi-algebraic region~$\hat{\gamma}$, such that $\hat{\gamma}$ contains a point $\hat{O}$ if and only if $\gamma$ intersects the corresponding input object $O$.
-Alternatively, the problem can be reduced to a \emph{point-enclosure} query, by working in \emph{query space}, where now each input object~$O$ is mapped to a semi-algebraic region~$\tilde{O}$ and each query object~$\gamma$ is mapped to a point~$\tilde{\gamma}$, so that $\tilde{\gamma}$ lies in $\tilde{O}$ if and only if $\gamma$ intersects~$O$.
-The first approach leads to a linear-size data structure with sublinear query time, and the second approach leads to a large-size data structure with logarithmic or polylogarithmic query time; see,~e.g.,~\cite{AM94,AMS,BHO*,MP,YY85} for the first approach and \cite{AAEZ,Ch85} for the second one.
+Intersection searching is a generalization of range searching (in which the input objects are points) and point enclosure queries (in which the query objects are points), so it is not surprising that range-searching techniques have been extensively used for intersection searching~\cite{AE99,AAEZ}.
+More precisely, the intersection condition between an input object and a query object can be written as a first-order formula involving polynomial equalities and inequalities.
+Using quantifier elimination, intersection queries can be reduced to \emph{semi-algebraic range} queries, by working in \emph{object space}, where each input object~$O$ is mapped to a point~$O^*$ and a query object~$\gamma$ is mapped to a semi-algebraic region~$\pregion{\gamma}$, such that $O^*\in\pregion{\gamma}$ if and only if $\gamma$ intersects the corresponding input object $O$.
+Alternatively, the problem can be reduced to a \emph{point-enclosure} query, by working in \emph{query space}, where now each input object~$O$ is mapped to a semi-algebraic region~$\pregion{O}$ and each query object~$\gamma$ is mapped to a point~$\gamma^*$, so that $\gamma^*\in \pregion{O}$ if and only if $\gamma$ intersects~$O$.
+The first approach leads to a linear-size data structure with sublinear query time, and the second approach leads to a large-size data structure (albeit polynomial in the input size) with logarithmic or polylogarithmic query time; see,~e.g.,~\cite{AAEZ,AM94,AMS,BHO*,Ch85,MP,YY85}, where this technique has been applied to simpler instances of intersection queries.
+One can also combine the two approaches to obtain a query-time/storage trade-off.
+We refer to this approach as the \emph{range-searching based approach}.